 This sense of inner knowing is called intuition.

 I want to explore this important concept with you today.
-It is a huge part of the energy balancing work I do with my clients and students and it’s something we are all capable of tapping into.
+It is a huge part of the Quantum Medicine work I do with my clients and students and it’s something we are all capable of tapping into.

 So what exactly is intuition and where does it come from?
 Can our intuition really be trusted to help us in our daily lives?
 How can we learn to listen to it?